 Cash flow boost as NANE income

-Because cash flow boosts are tax-free, non-accessible non-exempt income, in a liquidation scenario, cash flow boost reserves will be treated as capital in nature.
+Cash flow boosts are non-assessable non-exempt income, meaning that the company does not pay tax on same.
+As these amounts are not assessable income to the company, in a liquidation scenario, cash flow boost reserves will be treated as capital in nature.

-This means on payment of the cash flow boost out of the company during liquidation, it’s not treated as a dividend and should instead be included as consideration for the cancellation of shares under capital gains tax Event C2 and be tax free in the hands of the shareholder.
+This means on payment of the cash flow boost out of the company during liquidation, it’s not treated as a dividend and should instead be included as consideration for the cancellation of shares under capital gains tax Event C2.
+Depending on the shareholder’s individual circumstances, this may mean that the distribution from the liquidator is effectively tax free in the hands of the shareholder.

-Quarantine residual cash flow boost on the balance sheet
+Quarantine cash flow boost on the balance sheet

-If you’re unsure about the treatment of this or any other tax-free payments, or if you have a client considering members’ voluntary liquidation, contact us today for advice.
+If you’re unsure about the treatment of this, or if you have a client considering members’ voluntary liquidation, contact us today for advice.